What is Jimmy Goldstein's net worth?

 Early Life

 James F. Goldstein was born on January 5, 1940, in Milwaukee, Wisconsin, to Nanette and C. Ellis Goldstein.
 His father owned a department store in Racine called Zahn's.
-Jimmy would later attribute his flashy clothing as a backlash to his father's stodgy and formal dressing habits.
+Jimmy would later attribute his flashy clothing as a backlash against his father's stodgy and formal dressing habits.

 Wisconsin was home to famed architect Frank Lloyd Wright.
 There are three Frank Lloyd Wright properties in Racine, Wisconsin.
 This is how Jimmy was exposed to and became passionate about architecture.